vvolkl/albers-core/README.md

 core albers library

-Before compiling or using on lxplus, set up your environment:
+On lxplus, before compiling or using this package, set up your environment:

     source init.sh

-Before compiling or using on mac os, install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
+On MacOS, before compiling or using this package, install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
 Then, set up your environment:

     source init_macos.sh

 Compile:

     mkdir build
     cd build